eshiett1995/http-mobile.okra.ng/README.md

 ### Opening the widget/Sending data
-sending data is done by calling the `openOkraWidget(Option option)` javascript function of the page, the functionn takes an option paramater.
+sending data is done by calling the `openOkraWidget(Option option)` javascript function of the page, the function takes an option paramater.
 **note :** this call should be fired when the page has fully loaded (onPageLoad).

 ### Getting response
-There are 3 response that are available by the `mobile.okra.ng`, they are:
+There are 3 response that are available by the `mobile.okra.ng` which would be send to android using the `Android` and `window.webkit.messageHandlers.jsMessageHandler` bridge for android and ios devices respectively, they are:

 1. OnSuccess
 2. OnError